rd3129/Getting-and-Cleaning-Data/README.md

-unzip raw data and copy the directory UCI HAR Dataset to the cloned repository root directory open a R console and set the working directory to the repository root (use setwd()) source run_analisys.R script (it requires the plyr package): source('run_analysis.R') In the repository root directory you find the file Tidy.txt.txt with the tidy data set.
+unzip raw data and copy the directory UCI HAR Dataset to the cloned repository root directory open a R console and set the working directory to the repository root (use setwd()) source run_analisys.R script (it requires the plyr package): source('run_analysis.R') In the repository root directory you find the file Tidy.txt with the tidy data set.